-Requires a groundwater sustainability agency's board and executive staff members to provide annual financial disclosure reports (Form 700).
-Requires the FPPC to develop implementing regulations.
-The legislation will create additional regulatory requirements on staff.
+The legislation requires a groundwater sustainability agency's board and executive staff members to provide annual financial disclosure reports (Form 700) and the FPPC to develop implementing regulations.
+It will also create additional regulatory requirements for staff.

-Senate Committee on Natural Resources and Water (pending hearing schedule) Senate Committee on Elections and Constitutional Amendments (sequentially referred) Current Text
+HEARING SCHEDULED - APRIL 9, 2024: Senate Committee on Natural Resources and Water Senate Committee on Elections and Constitutional Amendments (sequentially referred) Current Text

-SB 1210 (Skinner, D-9th): Water Connection Charges
+NEW ACTION: SB 1210 (Skinner, D-9th): Water Connection Charges

-Limits the ability of the Water District and the City to charge a connection charge that exceeds one percent of the reported building permit value for new residential construction.
+This bill limits the ability of the Water District, the City, and the Authority to charge a connection charge that exceeds one percent of the reported building permit value for new residential construction.
+The amendments included municipal utilities.
+Initial proposed amendments from the Authority were rejected.
+Capitol Core is working with the Author's office on new amendments.